IBM/knative101-eventing/step2/README.md

 There are four parameters in the `spec` of a ContainerSource:
 - image: the image URL that running inside the event source pod.
 - args and env: environment and arguments to the running container.
-- sink: the URI messages will be forwarded on to.
+- sink: the URI events will be forwarded on to.
 Here we use the created default broker.

 Create a ContainerSource `heartbeats-sender` by running:
 ```text